EdoFro/Freeplane_Menu-o-Matic/README.md

 * If you launch a dialog using the same customMenu node several times, it will reuse the same dialog.<br>It won't create a new one every time
 * If you launch a dialog using a customMenu node that has the same title as another one, it will reuse the same dialog and replace the buttons
 * You can display multiple dialogs if their customMenu source nodes have been build using different titles
+* New in v0.1.1: Now you can launch several dialogs at once by selecting a common parent node.
+   * new command to launch all dialogs from the 'customMenu pack' node under the selected node branch

 ## 6. Navigating dialogs

 * You can use the **arrow keys** to navigate the buttons in the dialogs
 * **Enter** or **Spacebar** executes the selected button
 * With the **Esc** key you can **hide the dialog** and return to the mindmap
-* You can use the **'list menu dialogs'** command to select a existing menu and diplay it again
+* There is also a command to **show and go to the last used** Menu dialog<br>(new in v0.1.1)
    * I recomend you to add a keyboard shortcut to this command
-   * I use 'shift Esc'
+   * I use 'shift ESCAPE'
+* You can use the **'list menu dialogs'** command to select a existing menu and display it again
+   * I recomend you to add a keyboard shortcut to this command
+   * I use 'control shift MINUS'
+   * new in v0.1.1: now the list is sorted from 'most recently used first' order

 ## 7. Mindmap templates